Gio5298/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A: The (D)ocument (O)bject (M)odel is what gives Javascript the ability to display dynamic HTML.
+It can change the HTML and CSS.

 2. What is an event?

+A: Events are actions that the browser or user does just make an event like the name implies, an event.

 3. What is an event listener?

+A: An event listener attaches an event handler to a specific element.
+Adding actions like, 'click' or 'mouseenter' to make some minor changes      to the display.

 4. Why would we convert a NodeList into an Array?

+A: To Have easier access to the items in the NodeList and especially because a NodeList doesnt have the compatible feautures like 'Map',           'forEach'.

 5. What is a component?

+A: Components are reusable pieces of set behaviors and interface elements.

 ### Git Set up